cosmic-lang/cosmic/docs/basics.md

 # Functions can return multiple data types.
 # Functions can return multiple pieces of data,
 #   but they must be assigned to multiple bindings when called.
-# Return values can be given identifiers to declare bindings to use for returning,
+# Return values can be given tagifiers to declare bindings to use for returning,
 # allowing for naked returns
 const div = (x, y: int): (quo, rem: int) {
   quo = x / y